agelmore/agelmore.github.io/_posts/2015-5-2-New-strategy.md

 1. **How do I make sure the mapped reads aren't other bugs (not Fuso) with similar sequences?** If my Fuso pangenome contains genes that are very similar to genes in other species, I might find those genes to have artificially high read abundance/variation.
 In a recent paper by [Greenblum et al.](http://www-ncbi-nlm-nih-gov.proxy.lib.umich.edu/pubmed/25640238), reads were aligned to reference genomes to survey gene copy number.
 They performed simulation-based analyses to validate that reads originating from a certain gene mapped to the correct gene in the correct genome.
 The simulated 75bp reads and mapped them to their 260 reference genome database (which had been clustered into genome clusters based on sequence similarity of marker genes).
 They got an error rate of about 11.8% (including synthetic reads that mapped to the wrong gene/genome or didn't map at all).
 They greatly decreased this error rate by removing some reference genomes from the database.
 They also identified the optimal maximum edit distance (MED) in the alignment at 5.
 A more strict alignment excluded reads with sequence errors or small amounts of variation; a more lenient alignment increased false positives. **I will need to a similar simulation analysis to find the best MED and identify genes that have a high false positive rate to remove from the analysis.**

 2. **Novel genes not present in database**.
 There is a possibility that there are Fusobacterium reads in my samples that correspond to novel genes that have not been sequenced.
 Unfortunately, with this pipeline those genes will be overlooked.
 Assembly would be the only way to find novel genes.
 Because it is much easier to assemble single genome sequences, in the future I can sequence cultured isolates in the lab to find new genes.
 I can add these to my pangenome.

+3. **Control for read depth**.
+One of my readouts of the pipeline is read depth as a measure of gene copy number.
+Before I can make this correlation, I need to test my samples for even coverage (within and between samples).
+I will normalize so that differences sequencing depth between samples is not an issue.